mathiser/RadDeploy/README.md

 If the services build successfully, you can inspect the logs of all services using `docker compose logs -f` and logs of a specific service with `docker compose logs -f {service name}`.
 Now you should have a DICOM receiver running by default on `localhost:10000` with the ae title: `STORESCU`.

 ### Docker compose mounts
 The first mandatory mount to make DicomFlow to work is that `storescp`, `fingerprinter`, `consumer` and `storescu` must have access to the same folder where tar files are temporarily stored.
 By default this should be mounted in `/opt/DicomFlow/files`.
 In the current docker compose file, we mount `./mounts/files` into all the services as specified by the `.env` file.

-Further more, the `fingerprinter`-service should have a folder container flow-definitions (see next section) mounted.
+Furthermore, the `fingerprinter`-service should have a folder container flow-definitions (see next section) mounted.
 By defaults this this mount is: `./mounts/flows:/opt/DicomFlow/flows`

-In all services, logs are put in `/opt/DicomFlow/logs`, and can be mounted to a permenent dir if needed.
+In all services, logs are put in `/opt/DicomFlow/logs`, and can be mounted to a permanent dir if needed.

-If you want to set up a grafana dashboard, you need to give grafana access to the janitor database, which by default is `./mounts/janitor:/opt/DicomFlow/database`
+If you want to spin up a grafana dashboard, you need to have flow_tracker running, and to give grafana access to it's database, which by default is `./mounts/flow_tracker:/opt/DicomFlow/database`

 ### Defining a Flow